 |Discover/join a public team||✔|

 *Team owners control these settings.
 Also note that Microsoft 365 admins control the features available to guests.
 We’ll get into that more a little later.

-You can also add external users to a Microsoft 365 group as a guest, although guest permissions in a Microsoft 365 Group are slightly different and grant them access to more resources outside of Teams.
-You can read step-by-step directions for how to add guests to a group in the official Microsoft support documentation.
+You can also add external users to a Microsoft 365 group as a guest, although guest permissions in a Microsoft 365 group are slightly different and grant them access to more resources outside of Teams.

 Enable guest access in Microsoft Teams

 For external users to be granted guest access, you need to have guest access enabled as an org-wide setting in Teams—it’s turned off by default.

-To turn on guest access in Teams, you need to be an Office 365 global admin and take the following steps:
+To turn on guest access in Teams, you need to be a Microsoft 365 global admin and take the following steps:

 1. Go to the Microsoft Teams admin center, select Org-wide settings, then click on Guest access.